Lost in Paris: Plot

-When she is a little girl Fiona's (Fiona Gordon) aunt Martha moves from Canada to Paris.
+When she is a little girl Fiona's (Fiona Gordon) aunt Martha moves from a little village in Canada to Paris.

 Years later, Fiona receives a letter from her aunt Martha which asks her to come to Paris to help her since she is about to be forced into an old age home since she is 88.

 Fiona arrives in Paris only to find her aunt missing.
-Posing for a photo near the Eiffel tower she falls into the Seine and loses her backpack and belongings.
+Posing for a photo near the Eiffel Tower she falls into the Seine and loses her backpack and belongings.
 The backpack is found by Dom (Dominique Abel) who lives in a tent by the river.
 He uses Fiona's money to treat himself to dinner at an expensive restaurant where he runs into Fiona.
 The two dance and he offers to walk her home.
 While he is paying Fiona notices that he is wearing her purse and confronts him.
 He runs away from her and she falls in the Seine a second time.

 Dom realizes he is in love with Fiona and returns her backpack to the Canadian embassy where she retrieves it.
 She goes in search of her aunt, but is told she is dead and the funeral is happening that day.
 She goes to the funeral, Dom following behind.
 When they arrive they are asked to give a eulogy and Dom does, despite not knowing aunt Martha, at first saying generic pleasantries before giving an impassioned speech that Martha was a secret racist who hated badly dressed people as well as the homeless.
 During the reception Fiona realizes that she is at the funeral of Marthe, her aunt's friend.
 Going to the coffin to check on the body, Dom accidentally gets his tie caught in the coffin lid, and Fiona gets her nose stuck in the elevator trying to help him.
 When she is revived she is handed an urn containing the remains of Marthe, which she thinks also includes Dom's ashes.
 In reality Dom is fine, though when Fiona learns this she slaps him angrily.